adriancm93/Mixed_effects_QBs-tutorial/README.md

 The Goal is to do a "QB ranking" by finding the intercept (β0) for every QB in the sample when trying to predict EPA.
 In other words, how is each QB contributing to EPA on a given play?
 Which QBs are even statistically significant at doing this? (significant being β0_i != 0 at a specific level).

-To do so, I want to control for things that the QB can't really control for in a given situation.
+To do so, I want to control for things that the QB can't control for in a given situation.
 For example:
 - Yards-to-go for a first down (```ydstogo```)
 - Down (```down```)
 - ```ydstogo```*```down``` (for those coaches who love putting their QB's on 3rd and long)